 Scholarly Name: most of the "E+J sources" of Genesis

-In the early Babylonian exile, the anonymous "Nehelamite" wrote Exodus stories that will be canonized only 500 years later
+In the early Babylonian captivity, Shemaya wrote populist Exodus stories that will be canonized only 500 years later

-Greatest Works (in Exodus): Midwives story, Baby Moses, God reveals his name to Moses, Moses the Judge
+Greatest Works (in Exodus): The Golden Calf and Stone Tablets, Baby Moses, Moses the Judge

 Traits: clever, witty, class-conscious